All Together Now (Argent album)

-All Together Now, released in July 1972, was the third album recorded by British rock band Argent.
-It was originally released on Epic Records, KE 31556.
-It was Argent's first hit album; it features "Hold Your Head Up", their most successful single, which reached #5 in the UK, Canadian, and U.S. singles charts.
-Other featured songs include "Tragedy" which reached #34 in the UK, "I Am the Dance of Ages" and "He's a Dynamo".
-The album reached #14 in Canada.
+All Together Now is the third album by British rock band Argent, released in April 1972 on Epic Records, KE 31556.
+It was Argent's first hit album; it features "Hold Your Head Up", their most successful single, which reached No. 5 in the UK, Canadian, and U.S. singles charts.
+Other featured songs include "Tragedy" which reached No. 34 in the UK, "I Am the Dance of Ages" and "He's a Dynamo".
+The album reached No. 14 in Canada.

 The 1997 compact disc re-release of All Together Now by Koch Records features an additional seven tracks not included on the original seven-track vinyl record.
 The bonus tracks include "God Gave Rock and Roll to You", which, owing to the popular cover/remake by Kiss, is one of Argent's best-known songs.

 In 2009, for their reunion, Mr. Big recorded a cover of "Hold Your Head Up" and played it throughout the tour.
-Australian rock supergroup The Party Boys covered "Hold Your Head Up" in 1987 on their only studio album, The Party Boys.
+Australian rock supergroup the Party Boys covered "Hold Your Head Up" in 1987 on their only studio album, The Party Boys.
 Uriah Heep also covered the song on their 1989 album Raging Silence.
 All bonus tracks were previously released on albums, except "Kingdom", which was the flip side of the "Celebration" single, and "Closer to Heaven" which was the B-side of the single "Hold Your Head Up".